Dim-Sum-Header

 Cultural Bite

-Traditionally the act of eating dim sum accompanied a session of tea drinking, or yum cha.
+Traditionally, the act of eating dim sum accompanied a session of tea drinking, or yum cha.
 The little dishes that originated in Guangzhou’s tea houses are now a worldwide delicacy.

 What You’ll Learn